sarounds/w2anim/HELPER_APP_NOTES.md

 the source code has been incorporated into W2Anim, and Ghostscript is not distributed with W2Anim.
 It is up to the user to decide whether to use Ghostscript in conjunction with W2Anim.
-If the user wishes to export screenshots or animations from W2Anim, then the user will likely find it useful to install and use Ghostscript as a helper application to W2Anim.
+If the user wishes to export screenshots or animations from W2Anim, then the user may find it useful to install and use Ghostscript as a helper application to W2Anim.
 See the Help/Configure menu option in The W2 Animator to ensure that W2Anim knows where Ghostscript is located on your computer.

 In Windows, you can install Ghostscript by running the installation executable program as Administrator.
 I suggest that you install the